-USDT is also available on other blockchains such as Ethereum, Tron and Binance Smart Chain.
+USDT is also available on other blockchains such as Ethereum, Tron and BNB Smart Chain (BSC).
 But, if you’re using an OMNI address, such mistake may happen.

 If you’ve sent USDT to a Bitcoin address of an exchange by mistake, you should contact the support.
 But it is less likely that your USDT will be recovered as the networks are different.